telerik/maui-docs/controls/chat/pickers/card-picker/overview.md

 }
 ```

-#### Card Actions
+## Card Actions

 Each card allows you to add a certain action that can be handled through a command.
-The `CardContext` exposes an `Actions` collection of type IEnumerable&lt;CardActionContext&gt; that supplies all the details needed for handling the action.
+The `CardContext` exposes an `Actions` collection of type `IEnumerable<CardActionContext>` that supplies all the details needed for handling the action.

 `CardActionContext` provides the following properties: